King Arthur Baking Co.’s Remarkable Digital Transformation

 In the past decade, they’ve focused on innovation, for example, gluten-free products.
 They’ve introduced wholesome boxed mix kits that can go from box to table in about an hour, inspiring people who may not have a whole day to bake but want fresh bread.
 They’ve expanded the line to include scones, cakes, cookies, and much more.

-There are also plans to expand market share and open a handful of baking schools across the country in 2026.
+There are also plans to increase market share and open a handful of baking schools across the country in 2026.

 King Arthur Baking Company has successfully navigated shifting markets for more than 200 years.